 The Issues from Being Alone

 The most obvious problem for those with no family to care for them is how they will get daily tasks done when they are no longer able to do things themselves.
-This can range from getting to appointments when they can’t drive to getting help with bathing and dressing.
+This can range from getting to appointments when they can’t drive to financial management to getting help with bathing and dressing.

 Another issue is social isolation.
 The person has no one at home and if they are unable to get out, they may go for days without seeing anyone.
 The risk of depression and other mental health disorders increase without a social support network.